augustmuso/optoCalc/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```
-Replace `"your-username"` in the repository URL with your actual GitHub username.
+Replace `"augustmuso"` in the repository URL with your actual GitHub username.
 If you have a `LICENSE` file, make sure to adjust the link accordingly.